cnelson20/cx16os/docs/system_hooks.md

 ## System Hooks

+### Rationale

+The purpose of the various system hooks is to provide access to key system aspects that should not be shared between processes, and to enable inter-process communication.

 The chrout hook is a special hook that intercepts all putc/CHROUT calls that would be written to the terminal and sends them to a buffer where another program can process it and perform an action.
 It is setup / released with different calls than the general hooks, and can be sent data by [`send_byte_chrout_hook`](#send_byte_chrout_hook)